ehelgadottir/bergdis.github.io/html5up-ethereal/README.txt

 look and feel, a lightbox gallery, tons of customization options, and, of course, full responsiveness.
 Hope you dig it :)

-Demo images_banner* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images_banner you can use for pretty much whatever.
+Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

 (* = not included)